mitre/redhat-enterprise-linux-7-stig-baseline/README.md

 These statistics are generated using the [SAF CLI](https://saf-cli.mitre.org) - command `saf generate:threshold -i <our_results.json> -c -o <our_summary>.md`.

-## Getting Started and Intended Usage
+# Getting Started and Intended Usage

-1. It is intended and recommended that InSpec and this profile be run from a **"runner"** host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target [ remotely over **ssh**].
+1. It is intended and recommended that InSpec and the profile be run from a **"runner"** host, either from source or a local archieve - [Running the Profile](#running-the-profile) - (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target [ remotely over **ssh**].

 2. **For the best security of the runner, always install on the runner the _latest version_ of InSpec and supporting Ruby language components.**